 Display large images of your art and make it easy to navigate around the site to view artworks and find information about you.
-Some of the artists who have been featured here have availed of the Foliotwist artist website service.
+Some of the artists who have been featured here have availed of Wix for their artist website.
 This is a perfect example of a service where artists can easily create a fully functional website – one that is simple, easily navigated, professional and will showcase art in the best possible way.

 I know now that the best way to market art on the internet is to connect with people personally.
 Very, very rarely do people buy art from artists at random.